Main Menu | Index of Topics | ShortList | Google Search

 • Eminent Technology's Multimedia Speaker test Tests your audio system for phasing and frequency response.

-• Sound and Vision has reviews of audio equipment.
+• Sound and Vision has reviews of audio and TV equipment.
+Used to be more generous with its online offerings - no more.

-• Sound Portraits has a collection of interviews with crusty folks.
+• Sound Stories has a collection of interviews with crusty folks.
 Very interesting documentary stuff.

 • Internet Museum of Flexi-records Are you old enough to remember the plastic records that you got for free in cereal boxes and magazines?
 Well, there here and you can listen to them.